 A member of my family was killed in an accident – can I claim compensation?

-Don’t delay your claim – time limit for accident compensation claims
+Don’t delay your claim – time limits for personal injury claims

 Time limits for accident claims are strict –